smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/events-utilities/scansplf-scanoutq.md

 ##### Fields

--  Search content:   To quickly search for a particular job, enter the first characters of the job name, or any other tracked job log content value, and press <**Enter**>.
+- **Search content**: To quickly search for a particular job, enter the first characters of the job name, or any other tracked job log content value, and press <**Enter**>.
 Any value that appears on the log detail display may be searched for, even though not all values appear in the list display.
--  Opt:              Enter one of the options listed at the top of the display and press <**Enter**> to execute that option for the selected line in the list.
+- **Opt**: Enter one of the options listed at the top of the display and press <**Enter**> to execute that option for the selected line in the list.

 ##### Options